bkhelifi/CADS_2024/Advanced_handson/README.md

 <a name="time"></a>
 ## Session of Thursday, 9h30/10h45
-**Timing analysis** : exploration of the new algorithms that will appear in the v1.3
+**Timing analysis**: exploration of the new algorithms that will appear in the v1.3

-Made by XXXX (lab, city).
+Made by Claudio (LUTh, Meudon).
 Location : room XXX, Observatoire de Meudon

 Link to the notebook.